haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

 To complete configuration management tasks, you must have a project reader role with [environment administrator]({{ page.baseurl }}/cloud/project/user-admin.html#cloud-role-env) privileges.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-For extended technical information, see [Pipeline Deployment]({{ page.baseurl }}/config-guide/deployment/pipeline/).
+For extended technical information, see [管道部署]({{ page.baseurl }}/config-guide/deployment/pipeline/).
 When configuring and using these features, follow this topic specifically. {{site.data.var.ece}} provides the build server, build and deploy scripts, and deployment environments.
 You only need to configure settings, generate the file, and deploy.
 </div>

 ## How it works {#cloud-confman-over}